Naming convention (programming): Composite word scheme (OF Language)

 IBM's "OF Language" was documented in an IMS (Information Management System) manual.

 It detailed the PRIME-MODIFIER-CLASS word scheme, which consisted of names like "CUST-ACT-NO" to indicate "customer account number".

 PRIME words were meant to indicate major "entities" of interest to a system.

 MODIFIER words were used for additional refinement, qualification and readability.

 CLASS words ideally would be a very short list of data types relevant to a particular application.
 Common CLASS words might be: NO (number), ID (identifier), TXT (text), AMT (amount), QTY (quantity), FL (flag), CD (code), W (work) and so forth.
 In practice, the available CLASS words would be a list of less than two dozen terms.

 CLASS words, typically positioned on the right (suffix), served much the same purpose as Hungarian notation prefixes.

 The purpose of CLASS words, in addition to consistency, was to specify to the programmer the data type of a particular data field.
 Prior to the acceptance of BOOLEAN (two values only) fields, FL (flag) would indicate a field with only two possible values.

 Language-specific conventions

 ActionScript

 Adobe's Coding Conventions and Best Practices suggests naming standards for ActionScript that are mostly consistent with those of ECMAScript.
-The style of identifiers is similar to that of Java.
+The style of identifiers is similar to that of JavaScript.